Surgery for Sleep Apnea in Children

 Tracheostomy

 In this procedure, the surgeon makes an incision into the cartilage of the trachea.
-The doctor carefully inserts a metal or plastic tube, called a tracheostomy tube, through the opening.
-He or she carefully avoids other structures, such as the esophagus, which carries food to the stomach, and the larynx, or voice box.
+The doctor carefully inserts a metal or plastic tube through the opening.

-Children who have tracheostomy surgery usually need to stay in the hospital for three to five days and may recover at home within two weeks.
-The doctor’s office can provide instructions on how to care for the tracheostomy tube and may refer your child to a speech therapist at NYU Langone’s Rusk Rehabilitation, so that your child can learn to talk while the tube is in place.
+Children who have tracheostomy surgery usually need to stay in the hospital for at least three to five days and may need rehabilitation before returning home.
+The doctor’s office can provide instructions on how to care for the tracheostomy tube and may refer your child to a speech therapist at Pediatric Rehabilitation Services, so that your child can learn to talk while the tube is in place.

 Resources for Sleep Apnea in Children